 Metals not detected are not listed.
 All metals detected by the XRF instrument (in Consumer Goods mode) are listed above.
 Metals that are considered poisonous are highlighted in bold red.

-For context, the amount of Lead that is considered unsafe (and illegal) in a newly-manufactured item intended for use by children is anything 90 ppm or higher in the paint, glaze or coating and anything 100 ppm or higher in the substrate.
-Decorative items, however, (whether vintage or new) are not regulated at all in the U.S. for total Lead content(!)
-It is my stand that – whenever possible – all items in your home should at LEAST be regulated to the same strict current standard applied to toys and other items intended for use by children (why? – because if you have young children, chances are they live in your home!)
+For context, the amount of Lead that is considered unsafe (and illegal) in a newly-manufactured item intended for use by children is anything 90 ppm or higher in the paint, glaze, or coating and anything 100 ppm or higher in the substrate.
+Decorative items, however, (whether vintage or new) are not regulated at all in the U.S. for total Lead content(!).
+It is my stance that — whenever possible — all items in your home should at LEAST be regulated to the same strict current standard applied to toys and other items intended for use by children.
+(Why?
+Because if you have young children, chances are they live in your home!)

 How accurate and thorough is the testing you do?

-Each test result reported on this blog is from a test using a freshly-calibrated high-precision XRF analyzer (testing in Consumer Goods mode), and has been done for a minimum of 60 seconds, unless otherwise stated.
+Each test result reported on this website is from a test using a freshly-calibrated high-precision XRF analyzer (testing in consumer goods mode), and has been done for a minimum of 60 seconds unless otherwise stated.
 Tests are repeated multiple times to confirm the accuracy of the results.
 Test results are replicable, science-based, and accurate.
-In many cases (like with this vase), the item is in my collection of “toxic things”, available for future testing (if required) and for a museum exhibit that I am working on.
+In many cases (like with this vase), the item is in my collection of “toxic things,” available for future testing (if required) and for a museum exhibit that I am working on.

-Given the incredibly high Lead levels in Leaded crystal, items made of Leaded crystal tend to create Leaded dust while just passively sitting on the shelf (or end table, or counter) – even though they are ostensibly “doing nothing”.
-It only takes a microscopic amount of Lead in dust (literally invisible to the naked eye) to poison a child, and having Leaded crystal around is not worth the potential risk.
-It is for this reason I discourage keeping ANY Leaded crystal in your home.
+Given the incredibly high Lead levels in Leaded crystal, items made of Leaded crystal tend to create Leaded dust while just passively sitting on the shelf (or end table, or counter) – even though they are ostensibly “doing nothing.”
+It only takes a microscopic amount of Lead in the dust (literally invisible to the naked eye) to poison a child, and having Leaded crystal around is not worth the potential risk.
+It is, for this reason, I discourage keeping ANY Leaded crystal in your home.

 One story I like to share (as a good example) is from a home visit I did earlier this year.
 The mama (who has children with disabilities and was working to remove all sources of Lead from her home) had two identical end tables on either side of her bed.
 One of the end tables had a Leaded crystal flower vase on it (full of silk flowers) and the other did not (this second table was left mostly empty for things like books).

-When both tables were completely cleared off of knickknacks, I tested the tables themselves for Lead using a high-precision XRF instrument (in Consumer Goods mode – with the capacity to read down to single digit parts per million.)
-One of the tables was entirely negative (not even a trace of Lead) and the other one (the one that had previously had the vase on it) tested positive for Lead – in the 100 to 400 ppm range in the footprint of where the vase had been sitting.
+When both tables were completely cleared off of knickknacks, I tested the tables themselves for Lead using a high-precision XRF instrument (in Consumer Goods mode – with the capacity to read down to single-digit parts per million).
+One of the tables was entirely negative (not even a trace of Lead) and the other (the one that had previously had the vase on it) tested positive for Lead — in the 100 to 400 ppm range in the footprint of where the vase had been sitting.

-Of course my concern for Leaded crystal goes beyond the potential issue of impacts within your home.
-There are also significant overarching environmental concerns for the manufacturing of Leaded crystal – a process which (by virtue of the mining, refining and processing of Lead) can poison both the workers creating these products, and “the planet” (i.e. our habitat).
-You can read more about my concerns for Leaded crystal on this link here.
-[This post includes links to studies that clearly demonstrate how Lead can leach from crystal vessels into their contents – like alcohol.]
+Of course, my concern for Leaded crystal goes beyond the potential issue of impacts within your home.
+There are also significant overarching environmental concerns for the manufacturing of Leaded crystal — a process which (by virtue of the mining, refining, and processing of Lead) can poison both the workers creating these products, and “the planet” (i.e. our habitat).
+You can read more about my concerns for Leaded crystal at this link here.
+(This post includes links to studies that clearly demonstrate how Lead can leach from crystal vessels into their contents — like alcohol.)

 What should I do with my Leaded crystal now that I know all of this?

-I encourage people to ask themselves a few questions in regards to items like this:
+I encourage people to ask themselves a few questions in regard to items like this: